Drew-Alleman/DataSurgeon/README.md

 `cat test.txt \| ds -tF6c` | 00h:00m:32s | 3

 # Recent Updates
+## 4/25/2023 | 1.1.2
+This update includes the addition of the dependency "walkdir".
+The directory option is used to process all files found in the specified directory you can still use the -D or --display option to show the file where the match was located.

 ## 4/25/2023 | 1.1.1
 Include only lines that match the specified regex. (e.g: '--filter ^error' will only include lines that start with the word 'error'
 ### 4/25/2023 | (Windows Installer Update)